FDS Team

 Textile Design

-Narelle is a textile design lecturer and subject area lead for the surface textiles elective stream in the Bachelor of Fashion Design.
-Narelle is a practicing textile designer specialising in hand screen-printed, hand dyed and manipulated techniques for fashion fabrics.
-Narelle graduated with an honours degree in Fashion & Textile Design from UTS and postgraduate qualifications from the Textiles Workshop at the Australian National University where she undertook extensive research into specialised screen printing processes.
-With over twenty years of experience, Narelle offers students a broad range of innovative and experimental skills in fashion print design and surface decoration.
+Narelle is a design, colour and textiles lecturer and subject area lead for the textile studio elective stream in the Bachelor of Fashion Design.
+After graduating with an honours degree in Fashion & Textile Design from UTS, Narelle created meticulously crafted prints and knitwear for a custom market.
+With a passion for research, Narelle attained postgraduate qualifications from WSU and the Textiles Workshop at the Australian National University, where she undertook extensive investigation into specialised screen-printing processes for fashion fabrics.

 Raquel Mazzina